 Tri-Cities Animal Shelter & Control Services - 1312 S. 18th Ave. in Pasco - (509) 545-3740

-The Tri-Cites Animal Shelter & Control Services is managed by a non profit organization (A2Z Animal Sheltering Services).
+The Tri-Cites Animal Shelter & Control Services is the animal control agency for the city limits of Pasco, Kennewick, and Richland in the state of Washington.
 We enforce the three cities' municipal codes and are allowed to keep the animals and put them up for adoption following their required 72 hour hold.
 Our funding is for the enforcement side of things not the adoption side.
 We graciously accept donations to help with the medical/spay & neuter and adoption of the wonderful homeless pets we receive on a daily basis.

 Tri-Cities Cancer Center Foundation - 7350 W. Deschutes Ave., Bldg A in Kennewick - (509) 737-3413

 The Tri-Cities Cancer Center Foundation supports the needs of the Tri-Cities Cancer Center which supports the needs of cancer patients and families of the Tri-Cities community.
 Donations made to the Foundation stay in our community and provide resources for patient-focused support services.